Windowsnipz/Project/README.md

 The weapon object initializes with required arguments of "name" and "damage".
 This object also has a name property which identically returns the name of the weapon.
 This can be seen in the formatted dialogue strings, calling {protagonist.weapon.name}, where 'protagonist' is a character object.
 The weapon object is nested within the character object if the player chooses a weapon.
 Making this game has helped in my understand of object-oriented programming (OOP).

 ##### Story Design
+The story is designed in a way that the player cycles through four different encounters/scenarios at random.
+Within these encounters, players have a variety of choices they make that impacts whether they survive, get hurt, or die.
+Additionally, variable like hours survived and zombies encountered will be updated and stored accordingly.
+If the character's health reaches zero, the player_death function will execute displaying how long they survived (in hours) and how many zombies they encoutered on their playthrough.